asokolsky/AVTmeter-wFan/README.md

 ## User Manual

-Upon startart up the meter spins up fans.
+Upon power-up the meter spins up fans.
 First at start-up then at full then at minimum speed.
 Press and hold the button to freeze the display.
 Use the button click to switch between the screens.
 The following screens are available: